 I want to be ‘open to the whole thing- the sorrow and the beauty’ (Pema Chodren)

-It’s easy to get overwhelmed with these wants.
+It’s easy to get overwhelmed.
 There are only so many hours in a day, and most of them are already taken with just living and providing for our immediate needs.
 I’m always thinking ‘baby steps’.
 Just get the ball rolling and don’t lose momentum.
 Start where you are, with what you know & set yourself up for success.
 Trust that if you are present to the experience that the rest will unfold and bestow itself.

-So, I’ve started a charitable, collaborative & donation based workshop, The Humble Pot Project.
+I’ve planted the seeds a charitable & collaborative based workshop, The Humble Pot Project.
 And it satisfies many things on my ‘want’ list:

 We give what we can.

 Learn more at www.thehumblepotproject.com

 Contact me if you are interested in hosting a Humble Pot Project workshop!